vistrcm/tomatillo/README.md

 # Tomatillo

-A macOS pomodoro timer that lives in the menu bar and enforces breaks with a fullscreen curtain.
+A vibecoded personal-use macOS pomodoro timer that lives in the menu bar and enforces breaks with a fullscreen curtain.

+Inspired by [Just Focus](https://getjustfocus.com), created for specific usecase.

 ## How it works